 For Immediate Release

-New BFI FAN Website
+NURTURING INCLUSIVE CINEMA ACROSS THE UK

-TO NURTURE INCLUSIVE CINEMA ACROSS THE UK
+26 September 2018In a bid to ensure that everyone has the opportunity to enjoy cinema, The BFI Film Audience Network (FAN) has today taken a “significant step”.

-The BFI Film Audience Network (FAN), led by Film Hub Wales, is launching inclusivecinema.org, the UK’s first website dedicated to the evolution of diverse film culture.
+That’s according to Hana Lewis of Film Hub Wales which has played a leading role in the development of an online toolkit - inclusivecinema.org -which is dedicated to breaking down barriers facing diverse audiences.

 The accessible website is designed to help cinema audiences, who might find cinema access tricky, or may not feel represented by the big screen.
 It will enable screen exhibitors, from cinemas, to film festivals and community halls, to create welcoming spaces, with skilled staff that are more approachable for diverse film communities.

-During its launch phase, exhibitors can find over 300 resources, including how-to-guides and first-hand stories to support audiences that identify with: migration, autism and neurodiversity, dementia, mental health, ethnicity, LGBTQ+, D/deaf or hard of hearing, visual impairment, disability, rural, women, young people, and lower-income.
+During its launch phase, exhibitors will be able to find over 300 resources, including how-to-guides and first-hand stories to support audiences that identify with: migration, autism and neurodiversity, dementia, mental health, ethnicity, LGBTQ+, D/deaf or hard of hearing, visual impairment, disability, rural, women, young people, and lower-income.
 The website is a developing resource.

 The site was created in response to a BFI FAN survey in 2017, across the 1500+ membership.
 Despite many operators running far-reaching and impactful access projects, many members felt there were barriers; from limited knowledge of partners, to programming, funds, staff confidence, a lack of time and lack of equipment or space.